OpenReqEU/similaritySimple/README.md

 # Technical Description

-Using words embeddings and a fast search library, similar requiriments can be searched.
+Using words embeddings and a fast search library, similar requirements can be searched.

 ## The following technologies are used:
 - Python